ipsy-md/docs/docs/open-science/research-data-management/publish.md

 - [Figshare](https://figshare.com/)
 - [Zenodo](https://zenodo.org/)

-[Open Science Framework](https://osf.io/) cannot longer host new projects or mantain previously private projects.
+[Open Science Framework](https://osf.io/) cannot longer host new projects or mantain private projects.
 For detailed information, please read [here](https://www.cos.io/osf-changes)

 !!! note "Sharing code for your publication"
     If you expect and whish other people to have a more interactive and collaborative approach your research,